seanvree/homepage/README.md

 ### Key Searching:

-- Make changes to the live search behavior in `/js/tilde.js` .
+- Make changes to the live search behavior and/or bookmarks in `/js/tilde.js` .
+- When using commands the disired result MUST be selected from the suggestions result list below the input field.
 - To view the available sites and their keys, press `?` for the help menu.
-(NOTE: the Help menu only appears on desktop browsers).
+(NOTE: The help menu only appears on desktop browsers).

-You can search any of the sites by typing a colon after the site's key, followed by your search query.
+Search any of the sites by typing a colon after the site's key, followed by a search query.
 For example:

 - Entering `g:tilde` would search